Bulgaria - Country Commercial Guide

 Overview

 Bulgaria is one of the leading agricultural exporters in Southeastern Europe.
-Although smaller compared to its neighbors, Bulgarian farmers have a long tradition in cultivating all major crops including wheat, corn, sunflower seeds (in 2020 Bulgaria ranked seventh largest exporter in the world), rapeseed, and barley.
-The Bulgarian Government has been upgrading and investing in irrigation systems to help local farmers increase efficiency and compete in the EU and worldwide.
-Modernization of agricultural enterprises, particularly for small and medium-sized farms, is a key priority for the Bulgaria authorities which is backed by EU financial mechanisms such as the EU structural funds and the National Recovery and Resilience Development plan and available to all eligible farmers in purchasing agribusiness technologies and solutions.
+Although smaller compared to its neighbors, Bulgarian farmers have a long tradition of cultivating all major crops, including cereals, wheat, corn, sunflower seeds (in 2022 Bulgaria has 66 percent of the total EU exports of sunflower meal and 47 percent of EU exports of sunflower oil).
+Moreover, Bulgaria is the world’s biggest producer of lavender and rose oils.
+Modernization of agricultural enterprises, particularly for small- and medium-sized farms, is a key priority for the Bulgarian authorities, which is backed by EU financial mechanisms such as the EU structural funds and the National Recovery and Resilience Development Plan and available to all eligible farmers for purchasing agribusiness technologies and solutions.

 Financial Opportunities

-Once available Bulgarian farmers will be able to tap into EU funding and buy new equipment which is an opportunity for U.S. suppliers.
+Once available, Bulgarian farmers will be able to tap into these sources of EU funding to procure new equipment, which is an opportunity for U.S. suppliers.

 U.S. Agribusiness in Bulgaria

-Major U.S. agricultural machinery and equipment leaders present in Bulgaria include the following: John Deere, Titan Machinery, Trimble, Valmont, Precision Planting, Lindsay, Hunter, T-L Irrigation Systems, AGCO, Equipment Technologies/Apache Sprayers etc. and expanding their footprint for the benefit of upgrading the local agribusiness landscape.
+Major U.S. agricultural machinery and equipment leaders present in Bulgaria include: John Deere, Titan Machinery, Trimble, Valmont, Precision Planting, Lindsay, Hunter, T-L Irrigation Systems, AGCO, and Equipment Technologies/Apache Sprayers.

-The largest corn-processing facility in Southeastern Europe processing 800,000 MT of corn each year is based in Bulgaria and owned and operated by U.S. global leader Archer Daniels Midland (ADM).
-ADM invested USD 200 m to double the capacity of the plant to include producing pharma grade ethanol and renewable energy.
+The largest corn-processing facility in Southeastern Europe, processing 800,000 MT of corn each year, is based in Bulgaria and owned and operated by U.S. global leader Archer Daniels Midland (ADM).
+ADM invested USD 200 million to double capacity, to include producing pharma-grade ethanol and renewable energy.

 EU markets are subject to an extensive EU regulatory regime.
-U.S. agricultural equipment exporters need to ensure that their products receive the “CE” mark in order to sell in any of the 28 EU member states.
-The CE mark is applied to products that conform to relevant EU legislation and is able to move freely within the European single market.
+U.S. agricultural equipment exporters must ensure that their products receive the “CE” mark to sell their products in any of the 27 EU member states.
+The CE mark is applied to products that conform to relevant EU legislation and products that obtain this mark are able to move freely within the European single market.

-U.S. products must also comply with other EU directives and regulations such as REACH (Registration, Evaluation, Authorization and Restrictions of Chemicals), WEEE (the Waste Electrical and Electronic Equipment Directive), RoHS (the Restriction of Hazardous Substances Directive), and others depending on the product imported.
-EU standards and conformity regimes (not all are listed here), important in obtaining the CE mark, present challenges for U.S. exporters.
+U.S. products must also comply with other EU directives and regulations such as REACH (Registration, Evaluation, Authorization and Restrictions of Chemicals), WEEE (the Waste Electrical and Electronic Equipment Directive), RoHS (the Restriction of Hazardous Substances Directive), and others depending on the product.
+EU standards and conformity regimes (not all are listed here), are important for obtaining the CE mark.
 While it is theoretically possible to use other standards to meet essential requirements, U.S. manufacturers report that in practice the costs and uncertainty associated with not using EU-recognized standards can be prohibitive.
 An experienced agent or distributor can assist in navigating EU standards.

 Agribusiness Best Prospects